Decreased urine output means that you produce less urine than normal. Most adults make at least 500 ml of urine in 24 hours (a little over 2 cups).

 Common causes include:

 Less common causes include:

 Drink the amount of fluid your health care provider recommends.

 Measure the amount of urine you produce if your health care provider tells you to.

-A large decrease in urine output may be a sign of a serious, or even life-threatening, condition.
-However, urine output can usually be restored if you get medical treatment right away.
+A large decrease in urine output may be a sign of a serious condition.
+In some cases it can be life-threatening.
+Most of the time, urine output can be restored with prompt medical care.